LuxxxLucy/Active-Decision-Set-Induction/README.md

 # ACTIVE Decision Set Induction from Machine Learning Model
+This contains the code of "An Active Approach for Model Interpretation".
+NeurIPS 2019 Workshop on Human centric machine learning. https://arxiv.org/abs/1910.12207

+Note that, the code are used for reproduce the experiments and is not organized very well.

-This is a repo for current research project on __decision set__ induction from machine learning model.
+Basically, this is a repo for __decision set__ induction from machine learning model.
 This is a model-agnostic approach that could be used to infer human-readable patterns from any blackbox model (classifier).

 By human-readable patterns, I mean If-THEN rules.